 Prescription medications are rarely the first choice for those suffering from mental health issues.
 While most doctors are quick to prescribe these powerful medicines, far too many have severe side effects - including personality changes.
 That should make them a last resort for those seeking help with anxiety.

 Luckily, there are many herbal remedies and supplements available for those living with anxiety.
-These natural remedies have fewer side effects and are made with all natural ingredients, and some of them are as powerful or more powerful than many prescription medications.
+These natural remedies have fewer side effects, and some of them are as powerful or more powerful than many prescription medications.

-In this article, we'll take a look at a comprehensive selection of the herbs that may be effective at treating specific types of anxiety, as well as specific anxiety symptoms.
-These herbs are considered _effective for anxiety_ itself, as well as several herbal remedies that are perfect for issues related to anxiety, such as:
+In this article, we'll take a look at a comprehensive selection of herbs that may be effective for treating specific types of anxiety, as well as specific anxiety symptoms.
+These herbs are considered effective for anxiety itself, as well as several herbal remedies that are recommended for anxiety symptoms, such as:

 - Heart Palpitations.